Shawnee Fire Company

 Training

-Weekly drills (Tuesdays, 6 PM) and local and regional classes provide training for our active and junior members.
+Weekly drills (Tuesdays, 6 PM) and local and regional classes provide training for our active and junior members in preparation for responding to fires, accidents, and other emergencies.

 Meetings